The Work Experience

-The Work Experience is a British comedy series that mixes the sitcom, mock doc and prank show formats.
+The Work Experience is a British comedy series that mixes the reality television, sitcom, mockumentary and prank show formats.
 It began on 24 October 2012 on E4.
 It was created by Michael Livingstone, Tom Thostrup and Claudia Webster and written by Rhodri Crooks, Tom Forbes, Livingstone, Sam Martin and Thostrup.
 Set in the madness of new fashion PR agency Grade PR, each week the show follows two ambitious interns as they embark on a week of tasks, tantrums and tears.
 However, unknown to them, the entire agency is fictional and the employees are actors.